-The estimates of the parameters of our structural model are presented in Table 2.
-The age of the youngest child has a significant impact on the estimated fixed costs of work α_f ; fixed work related costs are higher by around £16 per week if the youngest child is of pre-school age.
+The estimates of the parameters of our structural model are presented in the Supplementary Material.
+The results show that the age of the youngest child has a significant impact on the estimated fixed costs of work α_f ; fixed work related costs are higher by around £16 per week if the youngest child is of pre-school age.
 The presence of young children also has a significant effect on the linear preference terms α_y (negatively) and α_l (positively).
 Parents with more children are also estimated to have a higher valuation for leisure, as well as higher fixed costs of work.

 Lone mothers who are older are estimated to have a lower preference for both consumption and leisure, but higher costs of claiming in-work support.
-Mean-while, the main impact of education comes primarily on the preference for leisure α_1 ; mothers who have completed compulsory schooling have a lower preference for leisure.
+Meanwhile, the main impact of education comes through the preference for leisure α_l ; mothers who have completed compulsory schooling have a lower preference for leisure.
 Ethnicity enters the model through both fixed costs of work and programme participation costs η ; we find that programme participation costs are significantly higher for non-white lone mothers.
-Programme participation costs are found to fall significantly following the introduction of WFTC, although the reduction in the first year is small (as captured by the inclusion of a zero-one dummy variable in the first year of WFTC).
+These costs are found to fall significantly following the introduction of WFTC, although the reduction in the first year is small (as captured by the inclusion of a first year zero-one dummy variable).
 In contrast to many theoretical optimal tax studies which assume that preferences are quasi-linear in consumption, our estimate of θ_y places significant curvature on consumption.
-The estimate of
+The estimate of θ_l is equal to the upper bound imposed so that estimated preferences are linear in leisure.